xXBlackMasterXx/syno_surveys/README.md

-# syno_surveys
+# Syno Survey Library

-The official repository to maintain the Javascript codes for SynoSurveys
+The repository for the temporal Javascript codes

 In order to make use of this library, you have to copy this code into the Javascript editor within a question page.
 Once done, copy and paste the library URLS you want to use and cofigure them